 The intensive use of energy by the desalination plant results in indirect environmental impacts, since the energy requirements of the plant increase the production of electricity, the burning of fossil fuels and in turn the contribution to global warming.
-Based on various publications, it is estimated that the amount of electricity required to produce 1 m3 of water varies between 3.5-4.5 kWh/m3 (Rachel et al 2002).
-The daily water production capacity in Banyan Tree Vabbinfaru for instance is reported to be about 95m3 for which an estimated maximum of 428kWh of electricity is consumed for desalination daily.
-Burning of this fossil fuel contributes to global emission of greenhouse gas which in turn contributes the global warming and climatic change.
-The CO2 emissions from burning of fuel in Vabbinfaru have been given earlier and have been shown to comply with USEPA standards, which have generally been used in the Maldives.
+Based on various publications, it is estimated that the amount of electricity required to produce 1m3 of water varies between 3.5-4.5 kWh/m3 (Rachel et al 2002).